maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 IMPORTANT: You will have problems precompiling `modernizr-2.7.1.min.js`.
 It's not part of your manifest, therefore you will need to tell Heroku to precompile this file:

-Aadd the following to `production.rb`:
+Add the following to `production.rb`:

     config.assets.precompile += %w( modernizr-2.7.1.min.js )